• Skip to main content

 By Randy Vogt, Director of Public Relations, Eastern New York Youth Soccer Association

 January 20, 2026-The Olympic Development Program (ODP) is the highest level of play in each state association.
-The Eastern New York Youth Soccer Association (ENYYSA) has a particularly strong ODP and four current players of the US Women’s National Team––Sam Coffey, Crystal Dunn, Claire Hutton and Phallon Tullis-Joyce––all refined their skills with Eastern New York ODP when they were younger.
+The Eastern New York Youth Soccer Association (ENYYSA) has a particularly strong ODP and three current players of the US Women’s National Team––Sam Coffey, Claire Hutton and Phallon Tullis-Joyce––all refined their skills with Eastern New York ODP when they were younger.

 There are hundreds of girls in Eastern New York ODP currently dreaming in following in those alumnae’s large footprints.
 Two players who particularly stand out are Cali Robilotti and Molly Barrett, who have both played in Eastern New York ODP for the past three years.
 They are underclassmen who saw significant playing time with the Shenendehowa High School girls varsity team last fall during their 12-3-1 season.